Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   echo `date`
   ```
 - There are two types of environment variables in the bash shell:
-  - **Global Variable**: Global variables, which are called environment variables, are visible from the shell session, and any child processes that the shell spawns.
+  - **Global/Environmental Variable**: Global variables, which are called environment variables, are visible from the shell session, and any child processes that the shell spawns.
   - **Local Variable**: Local variables are only available in the shell that creates them.
 This makes global environment variables useful in applications that spawn child processes that require information from the parent process.
+- After login into the system, a copy of the shell is given to the user.
+- The environment is maintained all the time until the user logs off.
 - You can see all variables (Global + Local) with `set` command.
 - You can see Global variables with `env` or `printenv` command.
 - The method used to create a global environment variable is to create a local environment variable, then export it to the global environment.
 This is done by using the `export` command: